Mundal1994/42-game_of_life/README.md

 ## How to run

 1. make all
-2. two executables have been created life (newest and fastests algorithm) and first_life (first algorithm) ./life maps/initial_state iterations
+2. three executables have been created life (newest and fastests algorithm), first_life (first algorithm) and infinite_life (changed algorithm to become an infinite map)
+	./life maps/initial_state iterations